Dagmar Godowsky: Personal life

 Godowsky wed silent screen actor Frank Mayo in Tijuana, Mexico, on October 2, 1921.
-She named actress Anna Luther as co-respondent in a suit brought against Mayo in March 1925.
-The marriage was annulled on August 28, 1926, on the grounds that Mayo had another wife.(In 1925, Frank Mayo's first wife Joyce Eleanor Moore sued him over a property settlement she entered into with him in 1923.
-This trial reveals that the divorce decree between Frank Mayo and Joyce Moore was never granted, so the marriage of Frank Mayo and Dagmar Godowski is annulled.)
+The marriage was annulled on August 28, 1926, on the grounds that Mayo had not divorced his previous wife.
 On June 24, 1926, Godowsky remarried to James D. Sloan.

 In 1958, Godowsky published a thoroughly candid (disputed; according to the Arthur Rubinstein biography by Harvey Sachs, Godowsky's memoirs were "apparently uninhibited but in fact heavily self-censored") autobiography titled First Person Plural.
 She wrote, "I lived only for pleasure and I spoiled my own fun.
 Where was I running?
 From whom?
 Little feet running around the globe.
 Nothing but circles, and I never once bumped into myself."

 In the book, she named Enrico Caruso, Arthur Rubinstein, Jascha Heifetz, Charles Chaplin, Igor Stravinsky, and Valentino among her "great loves."
 When queried about the number of husbands she had, Godowsky responded, "Two of my own, my dear, and several of my friends'."

 In her later years, she made frequent appearances in London and on television talk shows in New York City.